-Remember if you need someone to talk to you can free call or text 1737 anytime of the day or night to talk to a trained counsellor.
+Remember if you need someone to talk to you can free call or text 1737 any time of the day or night to speak with a trained counsellor.

-Internationally efforts are being made to better understand long COVID and how to best manage or treat it.
+Internationally efforts are underway to understand why Long COVID develops and how best to manage or treat it.
 This page will be updated as new evidence becomes available.